View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 (Source: Google Maps)

-As you can see from the map above, the city’s central urban center is enclosed by the square-ish Interstate 610 — what locals call “the Loop.”
+As you can see from the map above, the city’s urban center is enclosed by the square-ish Interstate 610 — what locals call “the Loop.”
 As you explore Houston neighborhoods, you’ll notice big distinctions inside and outside this stretch of major highway.
 Both areas offer advantages, depending on your preferences.

-Living inside the Loop comes with all the perks of city life: an easier commute, an elevated bar and restaurant scene, and a high concentration of museums and cultural events.
-Here’s a quick look at some top Houston neighborhoods inside the Loop, plus one that’s right on the border:
+Living inside the Loop comes with all the perks of city life: An easier commute, an elevated bar and restaurant scene, and a high concentration of museums and cultural events.

 Houston Heights